jina-ai/jina/README.md

 </p>

 The images with the same id are expected to be matched.
-The pretrained ResNet50 indeed find some similar images.
+The pretrained ResNet50 indeed finds some similar images.
 You will find the query image at `query.png` and the top 9 matches at `matches.png`.
 This is everything: You just level up your neural search application as an API service! 🎉